How to Include Students With Disabilities in the Classroom

 For instance, a student might want to comfort an upset child with special needs.
 The student could think a hug would help the child, but it might make them feel more uncomfortable.

 Instead, you can teach your students to ask before jumping in with assistance.
-Asking a quick question like “Is there anything I can do to help?” can help people with disabilities set boundaries and accept the help they need.
+Asking a quick question like “Is there anything I can do to help?” can empower people with disabilities to set boundaries and accept the help they need.
 That way, they can stay more comfortable within the classroom.

 10. Focus on Similarities